LilSecret/todo-list/README.md

 - **Light/Dark Mode:** an always handy user implementation
 - **Pomodoro Timer:** a nice extra tool for the app

+## 🏗️ Development

+The operation wasn't to laborious.
+It was a simple task to make a small todo list app.
+I had to find a way to make a nice list of elements that had a title and a sub-heading as optional.
+To make sure the user wasn't able to spam away the add function, they at least had to make the title 3 characters long.
+I also included a nice UI notification to tell the user the current circumstance.

 ## 🛠️ Technologies

 - `Vite`